 Of course, that’s my opinion – I’d love to hear yours in the comments!

-Tablet Faceoff: Motorola’s Xoom vs. Apple’s iPad 2 was last modified: March 16th, 2011 by David
+Tablet Faceoff: Motorola’s Xoom vs. Apple’s iPad 2 was last modified: December 22nd, 2020 by David Z

 Recently, DejaOffice was featured on the IT Management blog Datamation for being among the top 50 free iPad apps for business.
 We’re thrilled to be on this list, and I recommend you read through it as there are quite a few great apps mentioned!
 Reading over the article myself, I started thinking about just how far mobile computing has come and where it is heading.